 While Croydon is not alone in this latest housing price spike across the capital (Hackney has seen a 19.1% hike, while a massive 33% has hit across Tower Hamlets), it is significant due to its location further away from the city.

 There is an alternative to leaving the inner city in search of a cheaper home, however.
 Many in London choose to explore the option of extending their current house instead of moving to find a bigger living space to accommodate growing families etc. Adding a loft conversion to your home is the best sure-fire way to add value to the property, allowing you to create more space for a new bedroom, bathroom or living area without incurring the cost or stress of buying a new house and moving.

-Here at LMB Loft Conversions, we are one of the leading providers of attic conversions across London, Croydon and the surrounding areas, providing extension work tailored to the exact requirements of the property.
+Here at LMB Group, we are one of the leading providers of attic conversions across London, Croydon and the surrounding areas, providing extension work tailored to the exact requirements of the property.